-The Advising High Achieving Students Commission encourages professional development, networking, and research activities for academic advisors working with a high-achieving student population.
-For example, member of this commission may have interests in:
+The Advising High Achieving Students Community encourages professional development, networking, and research activities for academic advisors working with a high-achieving student population.
+For example, member of this community may have interests in:

 - Directing undergraduate research opportunities